 The Science Behind Bōshi Nanofiber Skincare Technology

-Bōshi’s nanofibers are manufactured through a patented ball electrospinning process with natural water soluble polymers – resulting in a stable, efficacious skincare delivery system for a wide range of uses and product applications.
+Bōshi nanofibers are manufactured through a patented ball electrospinning process with natural water-soluble polymers, resulting in a stable, efficacious skincare delivery system for a wide range of uses and product applications.

 More Stable & Efficacious Actives

-Bōshi Vitamin C Nano Drops possess antioxidant activity that is 4x more powerful than a traditional Vitamin C serum, per our initial DPPH assay results.
+4x More Powerful Vitamin C: The antioxidant activity of the Vitamin C in Bōshi Nanodrops is up to 4x more powerful than a traditional Vitamin C serum, per our DPPH assay results.

 Bōshi Nanofiber Technology